AIBendereL/Image_Retrieval_with_CNN_baseline/README.md

 ## Blog

-Here is my blog about How Image Retrieval with CNN looks like.
+Here is my blog about What Image Retrieval with CNN looks like, in general.

 [*Image Retrieval with CNN - Baseline link (Github.io)*](https://aibenderel.github.io/2023/05/04/image_retrieval_cnn.html#thoughts-after-i-recovered-from-headache)